SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Magic Arrow

 You gain the ability to infuse arrows with magic.
-Whenever you fire a non magical arrow from a shortbow or longbow, you can make it magical for the purpose of overcoming resistance and immunity to non magical attacks and damage.
+Whenever you fire a non-magical arrow from a shortbow or longbow, you can make it magical for the purpose of overcoming resistance and immunity to non-magical attacks and damage.
 The magic fades from the arrow immediately after it hits or misses its target.

 ### Level 10